anshjamwal15/reconnect/README.md

 1. **Integrated plugins:**
 - **Geolocation**: It provides location tracking with very high accuracy.
 The user is allowed to provide a location from where the volunteer will collect it.
 - **Camera**: Shooting the picture of the volunteer so that one may identify him and make the interaction over the network transparent and secure enough.
+- **DeviceOrientation**: It allows the application to access the orientation and motion of the device of the user.

 2. **Platform Compatibility:**
 Prepared and tested on both Android and iOS versions, making sure everything is going great.